KITrobotics/rll_stack/rll_test/README.md

    - test_infinity_loop:
    Just run a while loop forever, after certain timeout (by now 303 seconds) job_status is checkd for finished and job_result for "execution timeout".
 By now checking of build logs fails, needs to be investigated
   - test\_available\_topics\_params\_services:
   Contains a black and whitelist for services, params and topics.
-These need to be definded in order to check for topics/params/services that must be available and topics/params/services that must not be enabled.
-By now, whitelist and blacklist are empty and need to be definded **tbd**
+These need to be defined in order to check for topics/params/services that must be available and topics/params/services that must not be enabled.
+By now, whitelist and blacklist are empty and need to be defined **tbd**
   - test\_check\_internet\_connection:
   Checks for internet connection by trying to reach server from google.com
   - test\_cpu\_load: